Espoo Museum of Modern Art

 Kyösti Kakkonen is a Finnish businessman and notable collector of art and design.
 Over a period of decades, he has assembled a major collection of over 10,000 objects that holds significant heritage value, comprising both Finnish and international masterpieces from the late 19th century to the present day.

 Collection Kakkonen is displayed in a new exhibition space, opened in November 2022, at Exhibition Centre WeeGee.
 The new exhibit is part of a long-term partnership agreement signed in 2020 by Kyösti Kakkonen, EMMA – Espoo Museum of Modern Art and the City of Espoo.
-Approximately 1,300 works from Collection Kakkonen have been deposited at EMMA, highlighting its core, which consists of Finnish ceramic and glass art.
+Over 1,400 works from Collection Kakkonen have been deposited at EMMA, highlighting its core, which consists of Finnish ceramic and glass art.
+The display also features ryijy textiles by prominent designers.

 Through artist introductions and seven thematic groupings, the exhibition shares many perspectives on the story of Finnish design.
 Showcasing both unique art objects and limited editions, it features gems of applied art alongside iconic design classics and contemporary pieces pushing the boundaries of design.